Mr. Marquis’s Marvelous StuffingJump to Recipe

 Twelve years ago, before kids, before houses, before marriage, I was having Thanksgiving in DC with some friends.
-One of these friends called me up before the event and proclaimed that he had perfected stuffing.
+One of these friends, Mr. Marquis, called me up before the event and proclaimed that he had perfected stuffing.
 I was skeptical, but this friend was a very good cook and an engineer so if someone could perfect stuffing, I figured it might as well be him.

 I now make this stuffing every year for Thanksgiving and sometimes in February for my birthday.
 It is that good.
 It has everything I look for in a stuffing: Nice bread, awesome meatiness, tons of spices, and some fruit and other good stuff.
 Oh.
 And lots of butter.

 Ironically, one thing I have never done with this stuffing is actually stuffed it inside anything (say, a turkey).
 It is always just so beautiful in the pan that I prefer to make it this way.
-I don’t see why you couldn’t stuff it, but I think it would lose some of its best features (texture).
+In theory, I guess you could stuff a turkey with it, but I think it would lose some of its best features (texture).

-Then add your aromatics to your sausage mixture and cook for just 3 minutes to combine.
-Photographing steam was my project for the day.
+Then add your celery, sage, thyme, and rosemary to your sausage mixture and cook for just 3 minutes to combine.
+This will smell really good.

 Now get the biggest bowl you have.
-You might have to do this in two batches if you make the actual recipe.
-Keep in mind that my version here is halved.
+You might have to do this in two batches if you make the full recipe.
+Keep in mind that my version in the photos here is halved.
 Anyway, put your bread in a bowl.

 Then add that amazing sausage mixture that has been simmering away.